Skip to content

 • Gimbal Pitch: Output controls Gimbal pitch.

-• Gimbal Yaw: Output controls Gimbal pitch.
+• Gimbal Yaw: Output controls Gimbal yaw.

 For example, you might have the following settings to assign the gimbal roll, pitch and yaw to AUX1-3 outputs.